pulseq/Pulseq-Rocks-2023-24-ISMRM-Reproducibility-Challenge/ISMRMRD_conversion/readme.md

-# Tutorials for Harmonized Data Acquisition Using Pulseq
+# Tutorials for conversion of Pulseq-generated data into ISMRMRD data format
 This directory contains materials and tutorials for harmonized data acquisition with Pulseq-based MPRAGE and EPI sequences on Siemens, Generic Electric (GE), Philips, and United Imaging (UIH) platforms.
 ## 1. Prerequisites
 ### 1.1 Programming tools